yiisoft/yii2/docs/guide/db-dao.md

 $post = $command->queryOne();
 ```

-Another usage is performing a query multiple times while preparing it only once:
+Another purpose for prepared statements (aside from improved security) is the ability to execute a query multiple times while preparing it only once:

 ```php
 $command = $connection->createCommand('DELETE FROM post WHERE id=:id');